Lewuathe/lewuathe.github.io/_posts/2018-03-08-changing-the-volume-within-dockerfile.markdown

 [![docker volumes](https://docs.docker.com/storage/images/types-of-mounts-volume.png)](https://docs.docker.com/storage/volumes/)

 But we need to pay attention to the writability when we use `VOLUME` directive in Dockerfile.
+That may cause unnecessary trouble if you understand correctly like me.
 Let's say we are using a Dockerfile that looks like this:

 ```
 FROM ubuntu:16.04